Privacy Policy

 Purpose and legal basis

-The purpose of using Google Analytics on our websites is to analyze visitor flows, the origin of visitors, the number of clicks on our websites, as well as for commission billing, etc.
+The purpose of using Google Analytics on our websites is to analyze visitor traffic, the origin of visitors, the number of clicks on our websites, and for commission billing, ….

 The analyses enable us to adapt our website and our offers and make them more interesting for users.

-The data collected for web analysis, including your IP address, is usually transferred to a Google server in the USA.
+The data collected for web analytics, including your IP address, is usually transferred to a Google server in the USA.

-In exceptional cases, the IP address may be transmitted unabridged to the USA and truncated there.
-For this special case, Google Inc. has committed to the EU-US Privacy Shield, which you can view at the following link: https://www.privacyshield.gov/EU-US-Framework .
+In exceptional cases, the IP address may be transmitted to the USA in its entirety and shortened there.
+For this specific case, Google Inc. has committed to the EU-US Privacy Shield, which you can view at the following link: https://www.privacyshield.gov/EU-US-Framework.

-The IP address transmitted by your browser as part of Google Analytics will not be merged with other data held by Google.
+The IP address transmitted by your browser as part of Google Analytics will not be merged with other Google data.

-You can prevent the collection of your data related to your visit to our website (including your IP address) by the cookie used for this purpose by downloading and installing the browser plug-in available under the following link:
+You can prevent the collection of your data related to your visit to our websites (including your IP address) by the cookie used for this purpose by downloading and installing the browser plug-in available at the following link:

 https://tools.google.com/dlpage/gaoptout/

-You can also prevent cookies from being saved in the settings of your browser software.
-Please note that if you do this, you may not be able to use all the features of our website to their full extent.
+Furthermore, you can prevent the storage of cookies in the settings of your browser software.
+In this context, we would like to point out that you may not be able to fully utilize all the functions of our website.

-You can also prevent Google Analytics from collecting your data by setting an opt-out cookie at the following link, which will prevent your data from being collected on future visits:
+Furthermore, you can prevent Google Analytics from collecting your data by setting an opt-out cookie via the following link, which will prevent the collection of your data on future visits:

-Please note that this cookie is also deleted when cookies are deleted and therefore needs to be renewed after cookies are deleted.
+Please note that this cookie will also be deleted when cookies are deleted and therefore must be renewed after cookies are deleted.

 Demographic characteristics

-Google Analytics offers a "demographics" feature, which we use on our websites.
-The analytics logs sent to us contain data such as the age, gender, and interests of site visitors.
+Google Analytics offers the "demographic characteristics" feature, which we use on our websites.
+The analytics logs transmitted to us contain data such as the age, gender, and interests of website visitors.

-You can deactivate this feature in your Google Account.
-You can also prevent its use by using the opt-out cookie under "Preventing data collection."
+You can deactivate this feature in your Google account.
+Alternatively, you can also prevent its use by using the opt-out cookie under "Prevent data collection".

-In accordance with European and German law and the requirements of the German data protection authorities, we have concluded a contract for contract data processing with CleverReach.
-We also ensure that data protection requirements are met and complied with within the scope of contract data processing.
+In accordance with European and German legal regulations and the requirements of the German data protection authorities, we have concluded a data processing agreement with CleverReach.
+We also ensure that data protection requirements are met and adhered to within the framework of this data processing agreement.

-Data stored by Google at the user and result level is automatically deleted or anonymized after 26 months.
+Data stored by Google at the user and results level is automatically deleted or anonymized after 26 months.

-This applies to data linked to cookies, user IDs (sB User ID) and advertising IDs (e.g. DoubleClick cookies, Android advertising ID, IDFA [Apple identifier for advertisers]).
+This applies to data collected using cookies, usage identifiers (s.B.
+User ID) and advertising IDs (z.B.
+DoubleClick cookies, Android advertising ID, IDFA [Apple Identifier for Advertisers]) are linked.

-Further details can be found at the following link:
+You can find more details at the following link:

 10. YouTube

 We have embedded YouTube videos on some pages of our website.
-These videos can be played directly on our website and are stored on https://youtube.com .
+These videos can be played directly from our website and on the page. https://youtube.com saved.

-The page http://www.youtube.com is operated by YouTube LLC, 901 Cherry Ave., San Bruno, CA 94066, USA, a subsidiary of Google Inc., which is also represented by Google.
+The page http://www.youtube.com is operated by YouTube LLC., 901 Cherry Ave., San Bruno, CA 94066, USA, a subsidiary of Google Inc., which is also represented by Google Inc.

 Deployment in enhanced privacy mode

-The YouTube videos shown on our website are all embedded using the "enhanced data protection mode" function.
-This means that YouTube does not store any data as long as you do not watch the video embedded on our website.
-If you watch a video or start watching it, the following information will be sent to YouTube and processed: your IP address, the date and time the video was accessed, the content of the video, the access status, the amount of data transferred, the website from which the request was made, your browser, its version and language, the operating system and interface you use, the unique device identifier (the string of characters that a manufacturer assigns to the device and by which the device can be uniquely identified), the hardware used, and the referrer URL.
-In addition, YouTube will know that you have watched the video in question.
+The YouTube videos displayed on our website are all embedded using the "enhanced privacy mode."
+This means that YouTube does not store any data unless you actually watch the embedded video.
+When you watch a video, or begin watching it, the following information is sent to YouTube: your IP address, the date and time the video was accessed, the video content, the access status, the amount of data transferred, the website from which the request originates, your browser (including its version and language), your operating system and its interface, the unique device identifier (the string assigned by a manufacturer to a device that uniquely identifies it), the hardware used, and the referrer URL.
+This information is then processed by YouTube.
+Furthermore, YouTube receives confirmation that you have watched the video in question.

-If you are logged into YouTube or your Google account on the device you are using when you select or view the video, the collected data will be directly assigned to your account.
-If you want to avoid this, you must log out of your YouTube or Google account before viewing the video.
+If you are logged into YouTube or your Google account on the device you are using when you select or watch the video, the collected data will be directly associated with your account.
+If you wish to prevent this, you must log out of your YouTube or Google account before watching the video.

 Our interest in using YouTube